Niaouli tree

 This section has been translated automatically.

-The niaouli tree belongs to the genus of the myrtle pagans (Melaleuca) within the myrtle family (Myrtaceae).
-Some species of this genus - but also from the genera Baeckea, Kunzea and Leptospermum - are called tea tree.
+The niaouli tree belongs to the genus Melaleuca within the myrtle family (Myrtaceae).
+Some species of this genus - but also from the genera Baeckea, Kunzea and Leptospermum - are called tea trees.

-The Niaouli tree is also called tea tree among other species of the genus and reaches growth heights of up to 30 m and has a cream-coloured to grey papery bark.
-Its leaves are elliptically shaped and are about 10 cm long and 5 cm wide.
+The niaouli tree is also known as the tea tree, along with other species in the genus, and grows up to 30 m tall with cream to grey papery bark.
+Its leaves are elliptical in shape and are around 10 cm long and 5 cm wide.
 The flowers are mostly cream to greenish, sometimes pink to red.
-The shape of the flowers is reminiscent of a bottle brush from which the capsule fruits develop.
+The shape of the flowers is reminiscent of a bottlebrush from which the capsule fruits develop.

 Incoming links (1)